 For example, your syllabus should clearly lay out the ground rules and expectations for your class, so you can point students to it when necessary.
 Automated emails signal when you’re away and how long it will take you to respond to requests.
 A personal academic website describing your research can be a helpful place to direct first inquiries about your work.

-Approach office hours with this strategy as well—when students line up to talk to you at exam time, for example, offer them the opportunity for a group Q&A so you aren’t forced to answer the same question over and over again in individual sessions (this works great for online office hours in particular).
+Approach office hours with this strategy as well—when students sign up to talk to you at exam time, for example, offer them the opportunity for a group Q&A so you aren’t forced to answer the same question over and over again in individual sessions (this works great for online office hours in particular).

 What time of the day do you work best?
 Central to self-care is being in touch with your bodily well-being, energy, and level of focus.